durdialez/Codeup_Web_Exercises/README.md

+# Codeup Examples

+These are examples of what I will be doing at my time at Codeup!

 # Codeup Vagrant Box & Ansible Scripts

 This repository contains files and scripts intended for [Codeup](http://www.codeup.com) students to use throughout their class.
 It contains: